GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

       <td style="vertical-align: top;">Traffic Shaping support for Bidding and Auction Services.</td>
       <td style="vertical-align: top;">Buyers can indicate, based on Publisher first party data or
 contextual data, demand for Protected Audience auctions.
-Sellers can do similar determinations as well in the seller's ad server / Ad Exchange server.
+Sellers can do similar determinations as well in the seller's ad server or Ad Exchange server.
 The models can be trained on 1P data and any aggregate reports from Protected Audience auctions.
 Sellers can use this information to avoid sending requests to Bidding and Auction